kwhite2/git/theory-to-practice.md

 ## Discussion Questions

+- What does your current version control workflow look like and what are the challenges it poses; or how could it be improved?
 - How can git support the work you are already doing?
-- Do(es) git and/or GitHub create additional opportunities for your teaching, research or other scholarly work?
+- What additional opportunities does git and/or GitHub and/or Markdown create for your teaching, research or other scholarly work?
 - What are the potential benefits and pitfalls of working in the open on the web via a platform like GitHub?